 Radio is an important safety tool for all mariners who venture out on the water, whether offshore or on inland waterways.
 VHF marine radios are used for a variety of purposes including; contacting harbours & marinas, summoning rescue services or ship-to-shore and ship-to-ship communication.
 Knowing what radio to choose can be quite confusing because of the range of models and features available.
-Here we go through some important considerations when choosing a VHF marine portable of fixed radio?
-What do I need a VHF for?
+Here we go through some important considerations and features when choosing a VHF marine portable or fixed marine VHF radio?
+What do I need a Marine VHF radio for?

-There are handheld and fixed panel mount radios.
+There are handheld and fixed panel mount VHF marine radios.
 Handheld VHF's are small, portable and suitable for small vessels without their own battery source; or as emergency back-up for fixed radios or as personal radios for crew and use in tenders.
-Panel-mount radios are permanent, fixed and ideal as the main radio.
+Fixed panel-mount radios are permanent, fixed and ideal as the main radio.
 They offer greater range than a handheld because of their extra power, generally 25W and external antenna.
 What’s best for me?

 1. Easy to use?

 Most handheld VHF radios offer basic functionality.
 Others offer extras such as DSC.
 Higher end features are being developed and integrated in modern fixed and handheld units.
 It is important to bear in mind that in an emergency you want an easy to use radio that is easy to operate and control.
 2. Waterproofing?

 Don’t get confused with waterproof values.
 Submersible (IPX7) is much preferable to something that is only splash proof such as radios which are IPX4.
 3. Buoyancy